nadavalli/Merz-Project/README.md

 **Assumptions made:**
 1. Api Name of the shipment object is Shipment__c.
 2. Api Name of the tracking number field on Shipment Object is Tracking_Number__c.
+3. Although we can just display the message directly without making an Api call when the tracking number is blank, still performing the call to be in line with the functionality requested.

 The repo contains two approaches to solving the problem:
 1. Fetch the status directly from LWC.